siddharthkapatel45/Reddit_Project/README.md

 - **Post and Comment System**: Create, view, upvote, and manage posts with multi-level commenting.
 - **Community Moderation**: Moderators can manage Sub Greddiits, visualize through charts.
 - **Advanced Search and Filtering**: Fuzzy search and filters  for an optimized browsing experience.
-- **ized Deployment**: Scalable and efficient deployment using  and Nginx.

 ---